Website terms and conditions

-Everyone in Eversheds is required to comply with relevant anti-bribery laws and regulations, We expect all our business partners to have similar policies which apply to all matters involving Eversheds or its clients.Please contact the General Counsel of Eversheds LLP, Angela Robertson if you have any concerns or queries in this area.
+Everyone in Eversheds is required to comply with relevant anti-bribery laws and regulations, We expect all our business partners to have similar policies which apply to all matters involving Eversheds or its clients.Please contact the Risk and Compliance Manager of Eversheds LLP, Paul Brophy if you have any concerns or queries in this area.

 Use of this website and the legal notices contained on the website shall be governed by and interpreted in accordance with English law and all parties submit to the exclusive jurisdiction of the English courts.

 - Information you provide by completing forms on the website, including information you give us when registering on our website, subscribing to services or submitting material or requesting further information;

 - Information you provide if you contact us for example an email address

 - Details of visits made to our website, for further information see section on Cookies below.

 - Information supplied for recruitment purposes.
 If you apply for a vacancy or submit your curriculum vitae through this website you will provide information about yourself which may include Sensitive Personal Data, as defined by the Data Protection Act 1998.
 By submitting this information you are expressly consenting to us using this information to asses your application and to allow us to carry out monitoring activities required of us as an equal opportunities employer.
 Information supplied for recruitment purposes will not be used for marketing purposes.